aayushkubb/weapon_detection_capstone/resources/data/README.md

-All the data related to projects is updated in this directory.
+All the data and data references related to projects is updated in this directory.